×

 Restaurant Tables Layout

-The question is what does adequate space means?
-The answer actually varies between the different types of dining experience people are looking for and even between different cultural backgrounds.
-That is why it’s very important for restaurant owners to get to know their customers base and design their restaurant floor plan and layout appropriately.
+The question is, what does adequate space mean?
+The answer actually varies depending on the type of dining experience people are looking for and even between different cultural backgrounds.
+That’s why it’s essential for restaurant owners to understand their customer base and design their restaurant floor plan and layout accordingly.
 For example:

 • When on a date, people expect more personal space and prefer not to be overheard or overcrowded by other diners.
-The same can be said for business meetings.
+The same goes for business meetings.

-• Less space is required for lunch breaks or families dining out.
+• Less space is required for lunch breaks or family outings.

-• Teenagers who are used to fast food settings are also more comfortable with less space between tables.
+• Teenagers accustomed to fast food settings are generally more comfortable with closer table spacing.

-• People who often eat out are more comfortable in restaurants with tighter placed tables compared to those who eat out less frequently.
+• Frequent diners are more comfortable with tightly placed tables compared to those who eat out less often.

-• In general, the setting of banquettes with parallel tables was less desirable especially by couples.
-Although this layout seems to have less of an impact when people are out to lunch during office breaks.
+• Overall, banquette seating with parallel tables was less desirable, especially for couples, though this layout seems to have less impact on people dining during office lunch breaks.

-The current restaurant design modules place the tables, on average, 12” or less apart.
-This setting however, despite being preferred by restaurant owners, is less desired by their patrons.
-One possible middle-ground between those two conflicting desires is the ability to make small restaurant furniture and layout changes “on the fly”.
-If a restaurant is frequented during lunchtime by office workers but also wants to attract patrons in the evenings one possible way to achieve both customer satisfaction and maximize revenue is to slightly change the spacing between tables after the lunch rush hour and before the evening diners come in.
-By removing a few tables to increase the spacing, the evening patrons will feel more comfortable and will be more likely to return to the restaurant in the future.
-This means that despite having a few less diners during any given evening, the restaurant eventually gains more returning customers and will have to spend less time and money on advertising.
-It will also receive more favorable reviews from customers (assuming food and service quality are also maintained at a high standard).
+The current restaurant design modules place tables, on average, 12” or less apart.
+This setup, though often preferred by restaurant owners, is less desirable to patrons.
+A possible middle ground between these competing needs is to allow for small restaurant furniture and layout adjustments “on the fly.”
+For example, if a restaurant is popular with office workers at lunchtime but wants to attract evening patrons, it could slightly change table spacing after the lunch rush and before dinner service.
+By removing a few tables to increase spacing, evening patrons will feel more comfortable and are more likely to return.
+This approach, though slightly reducing evening capacity, can lead to more repeat customers and less spending on advertising.
+The restaurant may also receive more favorable reviews (assuming high food and service standards are maintained).

 closely spaced restaurant tables desired restaurant tables layout